-Companies betting on tiptap probably want some peace of mind and ensure that we keep maintaining tiptap, but don’t forget that our work is based on the work of other lovely people that you should definitel sponsor too:
+Companies betting on Tiptap probably want some peace of mind and ensure that we keep maintaining Tiptap, but don’t forget that our work is based on the work of other lovely people that you should definitely sponsor too:

 - Sponsor Marijn Haverbeke (ProseMirror)

 Frequently asked questions

 I can’t use GitHub.
 How can I support you?

 If you’re a company, don’t want to use GitHub, don’t have a credit card or want a proper invoice from us, just reach out to us at email@example.com.

 We are part of the Y-Collective, a fund for projects related to Y.js (the technology we’re using for all the collaborative editing magic).
 That’s an OpenCollective, which allows you to send money through transfer, PayPal or credit card.
 Donations are tax deductible for US companies.